+2. Dust and Allergens

 Dust is one of the most common allergens in the world and over 20 million people are allergic to dust mites.

 Dust mites feed on dead flakes of human skin and they thrive in warmer temperatures ranging from 68°F to 77°F. Additionally, a single piece of dust can contain a multitude of things like dead skin, mold spores, and pet dander.

 In heavy quantities, people with dust sensitivities or allergies can experience:

 If you have a lower concentration of dust in your home, you can experience symptoms that often get confused with being sick such as itchy eyes, sneezing, cough, congestion, and headaches.

 Although it isn’t possible to completely eliminate dust from your indoor air, you can significantly reduce it.
 Purchasing and using an air purifier is an excellent way to reduce your indoor dust levels.

 If your air purifier has a High-Efficiency Particulate Air Filter (HEPA), it comes with a guarantee to trap 99.97 percent of airborne particles that impact your health.
 Air purifiers with HEPA filters circulate the air inside a room through a fine mesh, and these sieves trap dust particles that otherwise would end up in your lungs.

 The more times the air circulates through the air purifier, the cleaner it becomes.
 For example, if you use an air purifier in a space like a bedroom, and keep the door closed at all times, after a few hours the air inside the room will essentially be dust-free.

-If you have a dusty house, or just want to get rid any speck of it, here’s a link to our free guide that teaches you what to look for when selecting an air purifier to remove dust and mites.
+If you have a dusty house, or just want to get rid of any speck of it, here’s a link to our free guide that teaches you what to look for when choosing the best dust air purifiers for the home.